Peugeot 3008 SUV - Interior & comfort

 The Peugeot 3008 has one of the best interiors we’ve come across in recent years

 The Peugeot 3008 deserves to be heaped with praise for its interior design and represents the best in class.
 Peugeot is really hitting some high notes with the quality of interior materials, which range from excellent soft-touch plastics on top of the dashboard to attractively textured cloth running along the inside edge of the doors.

 It’s also pleasing to report that while Peugeot fits the 3008 with a small steering wheel that’s designed to be looked over (rather than through) when viewing the dials, the ergonomics of this now look to have been resolved.
-Taller and shorter drivers who've found the i-Cockpit steering wheel obscures the gauges, shouldn’t have the same problem in the 3008.
+Taller and shorter drivers who've found the steering wheel obscures the i-Cockpit gauges in other Peugeots shouldn’t have the same problem in the 3008, but you should still test drive the car and check your driving position before you buy.

 Thanks to its great interior and ride quality, the 3008 is one of the most comfortable cars in its class.

 Peugeot 3008 dashboard

 Peugeot’s decision to fit all 3008s with its i-Cockpit is welcome and generous.
 This 12.3-inch digital display replaces the speedometer, fuel gauge and other dashboard dials and can be configured to show sat-nav guidance, media playlists or information about fuel economy and journey times.
 Audi has offered a similar setup for some time, but usually as a pricey option.
-Peugeot’s decision to make it standard may cause other carmakers to follow suit in an effort to keep up.
+Peugeot’s decision to make it standard seems to have caused other carmakers to follow suit in an effort to keep up.
 For the facelift the screen has been upgraded for improved contrast, making it easier to read.

-Another nice touch is the row of seven silvered toggle switches below the 10-inch infotainment touchscreen, which has grown for the updated car and now has improved definition.
+Another nice touch is the row of seven silvered toggle switches below the 10-inch infotainment system, which has grown for the updated car and now has improved definition.
 These look almost like piano keys and work in conjunction with the touchscreen, bringing up music, ventilation and other modes.
 You still have to use the screen itself to adjust the temperature and other settings, though, but the screen is capacitive rather than resistive, so it’s much easier to operate than some setups.